Frank H. Krusen: Research and education

 The term “physiatrist” is credited to Krusen and became the name given to physicians who specialized in physical medicine in the early 1940s.
 Periodic discussions continue both about the name of the specialty and the name conferred to its practitioners, including its pronunciation.

 In the 1950s, Krusen continuing his work at the Mayo Clinic but increasingly devoting his time to defending the new specialty from groups within organized medicine intent on limiting the scope of practice of the field, particularly with respect to the concept of rehabilitation.
 His efforts culminated in a compromise at an AMA arbitration committee meeting in 1955, which resulted in retention of the word “rehabilitation” for the certifying board, while dropping the term only within the organizational structure of the AMA councils.
 In addition to his work in defense of the specialty through the 1950s, Krusen continued his focus on research and education now on a national scale.
 In 1959, he was tasked with further developing research in PM&R, working through the Office of Vocational Rehabilitation in Washington, DC, under the direction of Mary Switzer, the administrator who shaped the 1954 Vocational Rehabilitation Act, legislation that greatly expanded services for people with disabilities.
 Krusen's efforts in this role resulted in support for the establishment of PM&R research and training centers nationally.

 In 1958, Krusen stepped down as the Mayo Clinic's PM&R department chair.
 He was asked to assume the role of medical director at the Sister Kenny Foundation in Minneapolis, Minnesota, when the foundation experienced financial difficulties.
 From 1959 to 1963, he once again used his skills of diplomacy and leadership to help save the Foundation from insolvency, secure the future of its training programs, and restore the institution's image.
 On completion of this mission, he retired his position at the Mayo Clinic and returned to Temple University in Philadelphia.
 There, he worked to bring the academic PM&R department that he had founded at Temple University in 1929 to prominence once again.
 In 1968, he set his sights on Boston, moving there to establish his third academic PM&R department, Tufts–New England Medical Center.

-Death
+Honors and death

+In 1962, he received an honorary doctorate from the Faculty of Medicine at Justus Liebig University in Giessen (Germany).